shravan258/TEN-clone/README.md

 ## Get started

-To install dependencies for this project
+Ru the application using this command

 ```bash
   npm start